 - National Academy of Elder Law Attorneys

-- United Way Of Central New York, Leadership Development Committee
+- United Way Of Central New York, Leadership Development Committee Member

-- Huntington Family Centers, Past Chair of the Board
+- Huntington Family Centers, Former Board Chair

-- Clayton Antique Boat Museum, Past Trustee
+- Clayton Antique Boat Museum, Former Trustee

 - "Sexual Harassment in the Workplace," WWNY Interview, January 8, 2018